microsoft/fluentui/packages/react-accordion/Spec.md

    * The position of the expand  icon slot in heading */ expandIconPosition?: 'start' | 'end';
+  /**
+   * Extra icon slot rendered before children content in heading */ icon?: ShorthandProps<AccordionHeaderIconProps>;
+  /**
+   * Indicates if the AccordionHeader should be inline-block */ inline?: boolean;
   onToggle?(index: number): void;
 }
 ```